jbwheatley/pact4s/README.md

 ## Writing Pacts

 The modules `pact4s-munit-cats-effect`, `pact4s-weaver` and `pact4s-scalatest` mixins all share common interfaces for defining pacts.
 The APIs for each of these modules is slightly different to account for the differences between the APIs of the testing frameworks.
-We recommend looking at the tests in this project for examples of each.
+We recommend looking at the tests in this project for examples of each, or the examples module.

 ### Pact Builder DSL